 Initiate rhythm for supervising in a virtual environment, prioritizing relationships, building an employee/supervisor and team culture sharing regular and candid feedback and learning from one another, while also regularly appreciating and celebrating successes.

-Support and coach each of your employees in: continuous learning and development, integration of FFI values into daily work, achieving big goals, responding quickly to windows of opportunity, and in shifting priorities when necessary.
+Establish individualized rhythms of support and coaching with each of your employees to: empower continuous learning and development, ensure the integration of FFI values into daily work, support employees in achieving big goals and allow employees to quickly act on windows of opportunity, encouraging revaluation and the shifting of priorities when necessary.

 Model and support team and FFI staff in leveraging software and technology.

 Other responsibilities as necessary to support a growing organization.

 Passion for FFI’s mission, including social justice and social change to upend inequities.

 5+ years experience in senior leadership position(s) that involve management of multiple complex projects and urgent priorities, while demonstrating an ability to navigate through changing and unpredictable circumstances.

 5+ years experience managing multiple staff members and creating high functioning, collaborative, teams.

 Able to successfully lead, learn from and develop a team of people with diverse skill sets, experience, passions, priorities and needs.